 It’s easy to visit friends’ farms to help them manage their crops, complete quests and even visit their homes (among other things).
 You can interact with emotes, game chat and sign a guestbook to let them know what you thought of their setup.
 Lending a helping hand isn’t entirely selfless though, spend enough time on another farm and you’ll end up with an experience bonus when you head back home.

 Even though you’re free to invite anyone and everyone over to your farm, I can see how Farm Together might not be for everyone on your Friends List.
 The wait times and simplicity of the game’s mechanics might be a turnoff to some while it’s one of the game’s strengths to others.
 Farm Together may not have an NPC-filled world and roleplay robustness of farming/life sims like Stardew Valley or Harvest Moon, but that does not mean it is without its own brand of charm.

 Farm Together is an adorably animated farm simulator game that retains its simplicity while still giving the most dedicated of farmers all the crops, animals and decorative items to aspire to unlock and buy.
 Its Farm Together’s time-consuming, but completely satisfying monotony that acts like, as the title of this review suggests; chicken soup (er, coops) for my gaming soul.

-DISCLAIMER: This copy of Farm Together on Xbox One was provided to me by Milkstone Studios for the purpose of content creation and review.
+DISCLAIMER: This copy of Farm Together on Xbox One was provided by Milkstone Studios for the purpose of content creation and review.
 The opinions expressed in the article above have not been affected by, dictated or edited in any way by the provider.